marazmista/radeon-profile/README.md

-Simple application to read current clocks of ATi Radeon cards (xf86-video-ati and fglrx).
+Simple application to read current clocks of ATi Radeon cards (xf86-video-ati, xf86-video-amdgpu and fglrx).

-# xf86-video-ati driver
+# xf86-video-ati and xf86-video-amdgpu  driver
 Install and run radeon-profile-daemon (https://github.com/marazmista/radeon-profile-daemon) for using this app as normal user.
 Otherwise app need to be run with root privilages for read clocks and changing profiles.
 You can add `username ALL = NOPASSWD: /usr/bin/radeon-profile` to your `/etc/sudoers`.
 Here is tip for run app as normal user but involves change permissions to system files: http://bit.ly/1dvQMhS

 Fan control is available only on Radeon HD 7000 series and above.